sag-gov-integration-unit/webmethods-apigateway-configurator/README.md

 - activate/deactivate apis
 - activate/deactivate applications
 - activate/deactivate packages
-- (more can be added based on needs)
+- (more can and will be added based on automation needs)

-Head over to [How to use](./testing/README.md) for a simple tutorial on how to use this
+Head over to [Using/Testing the webmethods-apigateway-configurator](./testing/README.md) for a detail tutorial on how to use the configurator to apply all the supported config items.

 ## Build the container image